Kilimanjaro Climbing Guide

 Get answers to the most common questions about climbing Africa's highest peak

-At Serengeti Nexus, we recommend travel insurance providers that cover high-altitude trekking up to 6,000 meters, helicopter evacuation, and comprehensive medical services.
+At Kilimanjaro explore, we recommend travel insurance providers that cover high-altitude trekking up to 6,000 meters, helicopter evacuation, and comprehensive medical services.
 One trusted option is Global Rescue, known for prompt and reliable reimbursements—essential for peace of mind during your Kilimanjaro adventure.

 The most convenient way to reach Mount Kilimanjaro is by flying into Kilimanjaro International Airport (JRO) in Tanzania.
 From there, it’s about a 50-minute drive to Moshi, the main gateway for Kilimanjaro climbs.
 Major international airlines like Turkish Airlines, Qatar Airways, KLM, Ethiopian Airlines, and Air France serve this route.